 He has a record of 6 wins and 2 losses in a racing career of 9 starts.
 Now, this is truly impressive.
 He is globally popular with the name of ‘FuPeg‘.
 His mindblowing performance is a gift he got from his father Mr Prospector, a Thoroughbred who was the ‘sire of sires’ and an amazing breeding stallion.

 He is now in Kentucky with the world’s largest thoroughbred breeding company.
-Apart from being the most expensive horse, he has also earned about 1,994,400 dollars for his owners.
+Apart from being the most expensive horse in the world 2020, he has also earned about 1,994,400 dollars for his owners.
 Truly worth the price.

 In the next list, we’ll discuss The most expensive horse breeds (like Friesian horse) with the Arabian horse prices.